Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 contains “any” sequence of tokens.
 The “…” are there to say there may be anything between two boundaries, it may even be empty.
-Matching these rules is not enough to be valid ATS2, but these rules are enough to have a grasp on a source file and have an quick and easy overview of ATS2 syntax.
+Matching these rules is not enough to be valid ATS2, but these rules are enough to have a grasp on a source file and have a quick and easy overview of ATS2 syntax.
 These rules are also enough for a “first‑pass” or “first‑level” parsing of the ATS2 language.